azat-co/practicalnode/front-matter.md

 In particular, very great many thanks to individual Kickstarter supporters (who will soon get the signed print books and other rewards or maybe already have them): Matthew Amacker, Jordan Horiuchi, Tim Chen, Alexey Bushnev, Aleksey Maksimov, Maurice van Cooten, Ryan, Ng Yao Min, Kommana Karteek, Elias Yousef, Arhuman, Javier Armendariz, Dave Anderson, Edithson Abelard.
 You guys are brilliant!

-I cannot not mention the biggest supporter Develop Intelligence which is one of the best is not the best tech training companies.
+I cannot not mention the biggest supporter DevelopIntelligence which is one of the best is not the best tech training companies (<http://www.developintelligence.com>).
 So if you need to train your software engineers in... anything!
 Then email them.
-Seriously, Develop Intelligence has been around for years and they have great teachers with great technical classes.
+Seriously, Develop Intelligence has been around for 20+ years, and they have great teachers with great technical classes.
 I was one of their instructors so I know. :)

 I convey my gratitude to all the wonderful people I have encountered during my software engineering career.
 These people supported, mentored, and trusted me with new challenges, helped me to  find mistakes, and pushed my limits.